This document supplements the Process Document by providing best practices to resolve and decide Formal Objections.

 In any individual objection, the Council is empowered to find any resolution to the objection.
 In addition, finding a consensus that is supported by all is always preferred.
 Nothing in this discussion precludes such an approach or forces an adversarial judicial proceeding.
 Nonetheless, there should be a clear expectation about the starting point for Council deliberations.

-An important role for the Team assignee is to anticipate questions the Council is likely to have about the Decision and the Objection during its deliberations, and to work with the objector(s) and decider(s) to provide that information in the Team Report.
+An important role for the Team assignee is to anticipate questions the Council is likely to have during its deliberations about the Decision and the Objection, and to work with the objector(s) and decider(s) to provide that information in the Team Report.

 Placing the Burden of Convincing on the objectors is supported by several of the considerations above: